AkshaySiwal/auto-scaler/README.md

 - Scaling in and out using different metrics

 #### How Auto-Scaler Avoids Flapping
-To avoid flapping when scaling-in by more than one instance, autoscale may scale by less than the number of desired replicas.
+To avoid flapping when scaling-in by more than one instance, autoscale may scale-in may result more than the desired replicas.

 For example, the following rules can cause flapping: